 Past participants: country list

-Australia, Austria, Belgium, Brazil, Canada, Croatia, Czech Republic, Denmark, Finland, France, Germany, Indonesia, Ireland, Italy, Nepal, Netherlands, Nigeria, Norway, Poland, Portugal, South Korea, Spain, Switzerland, UK, USA
+Australia, Austria, Belgium, Brazil, Canada, Chile, Croatia, Czech Republic, Denmark, Finland, France, Germany, Indonesia, Ireland, Italy, Nepal, Netherlands, Nigeria, Norway, Poland, Portugal, South Korea, Spain, Switzerland, UK, USA

 Past participants: references

 The course is very helpful and gives great insight into statistical methods important in paleoclimate research.

 I've already used some of the software to analyse my data and it has proven to be extremely useful.

 School of Earth and Ocean Sciences